betagouv/conseillers-entreprises/README.md

         $ brew install rvm
         $ rvm install x.x.x

-3. Install PostgreSQL and create a user if you don't have any.
+3. Install PostgreSQL and create a user if you don’t have any.

         $ brew install postgres